 Winter Gardening Techniques

 Plant cold hardy or frost hardy varieties.
 Of the cool weather crops some are more cold hardy (their cold tolerance level) than others.
 If your goal is winter harvesting be sure to select cold hardy plants and cold hardy varieties of plants.
-Here is a quick list of cold hardy plants that I have seen live through frost, freezes, and even snow o
+Here is a quick list of cold hardy plants that I have seen live through frost, freezes, and even snow on the ground:

 - Collard Greens (collards actually taste better after a freeze because the cold temperatures turn starches in their leaves into sugars)